This post is sponsored by The Jekyll Island Authority. All opinions are 100% my own.

 Enjoy the Beach

-The beaches in Jekyll are top notch.
+The beaches in Jekyll Island are top notch.
 When we arrived, one of the first places we went was to Driftwood Beach.
 It feels almost sacred the way these giant ancient trees are lying about on the beach.
 We also enjoyed walking the beach that our hotel was on.
 The girls found tons of seashells while Matt and I searched for a sand dollar.
 And wouldn’t you know that on the very last day of our trip Matt found one.

-If you ask Peighton (and probably Millie) what their favorite part of the trip was, it would for sure be mini golfing.
+Maybe not exactly what you had in mind but, if you ask Peighton (and probably Millie) what their favorite part of the trip was, it would for sure be mini golfing.
 We had the best time!
 The course is perfect for young and old.
 They even had a cute plastic putter for Millie to use.
 After we golfed a full 18 holes, we enjoyed the children’s playground near the course.

 One thing I noticed about Jekyll Island is that everyone rides bikes.
 It’s so fun to hop on a bike and ride leisurely through town.
 Especially in the historic district, it’s easier to get around by bike and way more fun.
 The surroundings are idyllic with hundred-year-old live oak trees dripping with Spanish moss.